HalimWagih66/Bank-Management-system-using-cpp/README.md

 ## Usage

-- On launch, log in with your credentials (default admin user may be `Admin`).
+- On launch, log in with your credentials (default admin user may be `Admin.Halim and Password: 12345678aE$`).
 - Navigate through the main menu to manage users or client accounts.
 - All changes are saved automatically to the `data/` directory.